developerfromjokela/motioneye-client/README.md

 ###  **Need To Be Implemented:**

-- Device Configuration Editing and Deleting (Ongoing)
+- Images Tab in Bottom Navigation to see all media combined from all cameras and devices
-- Media Tab in Bottom Navigation to see all media combined from all cameras and devices
+- Custom recordings sorting
-- More is coming
+- More is coming, request your own ideas

 ### Licence